Published on 19/6/2024

 Choosing the right SME IPO advisory team plays a crucial role in unlocking these benefits by providing expert guidance and tailored strategic advice throughout the IPO lifecycle.

-Before beginning the IPO process, a company must ensure it satisfies the conditions laid out by SEBI and the SME exchange.
+Before beginning the IPO process, a company must ensure it satisfies the conditions laid out by SEBI and the SME Exchange.
 These conditions may include a minimum post-issue capital threshold, consistent revenue or profit track record, and a clear operational history.
 A readiness check with expert advisors—particularly those offering IPO advisory services—is highly recommended to ensure smooth execution.

 This phase involves assessing the company’s financials, future goals, and legal structure.
 The business should: